violetwei/Decision-Tree/README.md

 create a leaf node with that class label and return it;

-elsecreate a “best” attribute test question; (see details later)
+else   create a “best” attribute test question; (see details later)

 create a new node and store the attribute test in that node, namely attribute and threshold;